valaparthvi/widgetastic-demo/README.md

 2. localhost:8000/dynamic

 ### Notes
 1. Use `python manage.py runserver XXXX` to run the server on a specific port.
+By default it runs on 8000.